andreeasimona/andreeasimona.github.io.accordion/README.md

 ## 3. Run in local enviroment.

    - npm start
+   - You can see the content at http://localhost:9000/

 <a name="deploy"></a>
 ## 4. To deploy the project.
 The project is deployed to the folder docs, used for the gh-page.